SusanStrange/BACKEND-SusanStrangeArchive/content/en/about-the-archive/_index.md

 images: []
 ---

-Details about the team go here
+Details about the archive go here

-Content on this page is updated from content>en>about-us>_index.html
+Content on this page is updated from content>en>about-the-archive>_index.html

 The last line in the _index.html file will be seperated from the rest of the text by a line

+.